 The Nextcloud software is libre and free, so any website owner can set up their own Nextcloud site.
 If you don’t have a website but you want to use Nextcloud, you can sign up for an account at the sites below.

 Once you’ve got a Nextcloud account set up, you can use the Android and iPhone apps to upload files or manage your storage space.
 (Many people use the app to upload photos from their phone, for example.)

 ANDROID APP – Nextcloud

 (Note that Nextcloud sites often use the brands and logos of the companies that run them, but they all run on Nextcloud software, so they all work with the Nextcloud phone app.
 Most of them offer free accounts up to a certain storage limit, then charge a fee if you want to store more than that.)

-CryptPad is an open source privacy-friendly alternative to Google Docs.
+CryptPad is a libre privacy-friendly alternative to Google Docs.
 It lets you easily edit many kinds of documents online and collaboratively, and is based on the “zero knowledge” concept where no one except you (and whoever you give your access keys to) can access your document.

 The service is free up to a certain storage limit, with paid accounts for additional storage.
 You can even use the free service without registering if you want, though it’s worth registering as it lets you keep documents permanently online.